zerotier/docs/docs/controller.md

 ### List Network Members

-You'll need another node join your network first, or this will be empty.
+You'll need another node to join your network first, or this will be empty.
 You can use a phone, or another PC, or a VM, or a VPS...

 ```sh